Answered By: Robert Cole Last Updated: Jul 11, 2017 Views: 1658

 Liverpool John Mooores University

 Liverpool John Moores University Library has two main Learning Resource Centres.
 They are open to all members of the University of Liverpool, for reference, through the Libraries Together, Liverpool Learning Partnership .
 You will need to show your University Membership card at the entrance.
+Access is normally granted to members of the University, via SCONUL.
 Reciprocal borrowing rights exist for permanent members of academic staff from the University of Liverpool

 The Aldham Robarts Learning Resource Centre, Mount Pleasant, Liverpool L3 5UZ.
 Telephone: 0151 231 3634/3701